TLDR

 Do HOA boards in California need reserve studies?

 Yes.
 Civil Code §5550 requires a visual inspection reserve study at least every three years.
 The study must identify major components, estimate remaining useful life, and calculate the reserve contribution needed.
+SB 900 (2024) expanded the required component list to include gas, water, and electrical systems.
 Boards that fail to conduct reserve studies risk personal liability and must disclose non-compliance to members.

 - State-specific compliance